jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ###### &nbsp;

 ### 🚗 Dashboard
-#### 🗒️ For iOS 16 and newer, it displays a central compact look at Fast, Fast List chart and Daily List chart.
+#### 🗒️ For iOS 16 and later, compact look at the current fast, and a chart or list of Fast List and Daily List.
 + When the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), the Daily List chart is not displayed.

 ###### &nbsp;

 ##### 📊 Each chart
-+ Is available for iOS 16 and newer.
++ Is available for iOS 16 and later.
 + Is sorted per the list sort.
-+ For iOS 16 and newer, toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).
++ For iOS 16 and later, toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).
 + Use the date range button on the navigation bar to set the date range (via the Date Range Sheet) for data displayed in lists and charts.
 + Includes data for a date range 📆 of 1 to 3 days to now.
     + [🚀 Upgrade to the ➕Plus subscription for 1 to 6 days to now or a selected date.](http://vraasnekkeri.com/apps/)

 ###### &nbsp;

-#### 🗒️ For iOS 15, it displays a central compact look at Fast, Fast List and Daily List.
+#### 🗒️ For iOS 15, a compact look at the current fast, and a list of Fast List and Daily List.
 + When the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), the Daily List is not displayed.

 ###### &nbsp;